KeonJukes/KeonJukes/README.md

 # Hello! 🤖
 My name is Keon Jukes and I am a software engineer currently focusing on frontend web development.
-I currently work for Dolby.io where I get a chance to work on many multimedia projects.
+I work for Dolby.io where I get a chance to work on many multimedia projects.

 <!---
 KeonJukes/KeonJukes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.